Global Programs: Segovia, Spain | How to Apply

 Applicants will be notified by email when their application is complete, and are notified of the admissions committee's decision by email, usually within two weeks of the application complete date.

 Accepted students must confirm their attendance with a $300 non-refundable program deposit.
-Once this deposit is received, students may enroll through connect.brown.edu.
+Once this deposit is received, students must enroll in a course through connect.brown.edu.
+Course availability is on a first-come, first-serve basis so enroll early!

 Program admission does not guarantee enrollment in a specific course.
 Courses may also be cancelled at any time due to unforeseen circumstances.
 We ask that you do not purchase your flights until you receive an email from Brown confirming the program.